zhanpengtong/Lisa-A-Generative-AI-Solution-for-Fair-Customer-Service/README.md

 npm run dev
 ```

-> 💡 Make sure to add your LLM API key to `server/.env`
+> 💡 Make sure to configure your `.env` file with a valid OpenAI API key and MongoDB URI

 ---

+## 🔍 How It Works

+When a user sends a message:

+1. **Frontend ChatRoom** component captures input and appends it to the current `messages[]` history.
+2. The entire message history is sent to the **backend** via a POST request.
+3. The **backend service layer** formats the prompt and sends it to **OpenAI GPT** with parameters like temperature and max tokens.
+4. The response is returned and rendered on screen, with updated `messages[]` and optional feedback flagging.
+5. All flagged sessions are stored for audit and future model improvement.

+---

 ## 🧑‍💻 Developer Notes

-This project was fully designed and implemented by **Zhanpeng Tong** as part of a capstone for exploring human-centered generative AI interfaces.
+This project was designed and built from scratch by **Zhanpeng Tong** to demonstrate practical skills in:

-- Frontend: Vite + React + TS from scratch
-- Backend: Built with Express.js and modular route/controller logic
-- AI Service: Integrated LLM API with parameterized prompt handling
-- Focus: Transparency, fairness, and usability in automated responses
+- Full-stack LLM application development
+- Prompt engineering and AI integration
+- Ethical UX and human-AI interaction design
+- JWT authentication and context-aware communication
+- React state management and RESTful API architecture

 ---

 ## 📄 License

-MIT – for educational, demo, and portfolio use only.
+MIT – Educational use and portfolio demonstration only.